Position: Program Coordinator, LEAP Tampa Bay College Access Network & Community Foundation’s Community Impact Team

 Foundation Responsibilities (10%):

-- A professionally-oriented individual with an Associate degree required, Bachelor’s degree preferred, with 2-3 years related work experience in communications, nonprofits, public administration, education, or a related field.
+- A organized professional with an Associate degree required, Bachelor’s degree preferred, with 2-3 years related work experience in nonprofits, project management, education, or a related field.
 A strong combination of education and work experience may substitute for degree requirement.

 - Ability to execute job duties with a team of co-workers and external constituents.

-- Strong interpersonal and critical thinking skills, and ability to effectively exchange or convey information, including giving or receiving direction on work/project requirements.
+- Strong interpersonal skills, and ability to effectively exchange or convey information.

 - Ability to balance short- and long-term work to move ahead with plans/tasks/goals.